In a changing world, read the story of a world that changed for the better

 I didn't find any error in the book.
 It seems to have been very well edited.
 I'll recommend this book to kids above 9 years of age .
 This book teaches the words of God in a very simple manner and it'll be very helpful for kids above this agelimit to easily understand the preachings of God.
 Adults can also read this book as there are a lot of things to be learnt from it.

 For discounted, self published version of the book, click: The Chest of Visions Updated ...
-This version has only five reviews.
+New revised version of book.
+Publisher looking for reviewers.
 Will you be the next to do so?

 "Reading about how encouraging these teenagers, who are from different world and have never seen each other, were to one another was really heart warming."